apache/pulsar-site/docs/concepts-messaging.md

 ## Message deduplication

 Message duplication occurs when a message is [persisted](concepts-architecture-overview.md#persistent-storage) by Pulsar more than once.
-Message deduplication is an optional Pulsar feature that prevents unnecessary message duplication by processing each message only once, even if the message is received more than once.
+Message deduplication ensures that each message produced on Pulsar topics is persisted to disk only once, even if the message is produced more than once.
+Message deduplication is handled automatically on the server side.

 The following diagram illustrates what happens when message deduplication is disabled vs. enabled: